google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

 .. image:: figures/screenshot_studentheights_spread.png
    :align: center
-   :alt: a Sheets screenshot of a dataset of student heights.
+   :alt: A Sheets screenshot of a dataset of student heights.

 First, use the method of calculating variance (above) to calculate the variance and standard deviation of this dataset.
 Then, you can confirm your answers